 \subsection{Photoluminescence Spectrum during PINEM experiment}

 One PINEM map or delay scan is about 15 min, therefore the damage of a NWL under optical pumping as to be taken into account when doing multiple measurement of the same NWL.
 As explained in the main text the electron energy spectrum is recorded simultaneously with the photoluminescence, which allows us to track the evolution of the lasing emission properties for the duration of the scan.
-Figure \ref{SI_PLFig3} shows the luminescence spectrum of the four delay scans represented in Figure 2 and 3 of the main text.
+Figure S\ref{SI_PLFig3} shows the luminescence spectrum of the four delay scans represented in Figure 2 and 3 of the main text.

-In the same fashion, for the PINEM maps recorded at a fixed delay between the pump laser and the electron beam, the PL spectrum was recorded for every pixels the average spectrum is shown in Figure \ref{SI_PLFig4a}.
+In the same fashion, for the PINEM maps recorded at a fixed delay between the pump laser and the electron beam, the PL spectrum was recorded for every pixels the average spectrum is shown in Figure S\ref{SI_PLFig4a} and the PINEM delay scan on Figure S\ref{SI_DS_M3P6}.

-We note that the power used for the map at t = 0 ps is higher than the power used for the first map at t = 2.1 ps.
-We recorded the PINEM map at t = 0 ps, once the NWL stopped lasing due to damage.
-Indeed the map at 0 ps doesn't depend on the lasing properties but only on the scattering of the pump laser on the structure (see Figure 2 of the main text).
-We can also see that despite both are FP modes, as shown on the map of Figure 4, the modes lasing for the two maps at 2.1 ps are not the same.
+We note that the power used for the map at $\Delta t = 0$ ps (Figure S\ref{SI_Map0ps}) is higher than the power used for the first map at $\Delta t = 2.1$ ps (Figure 3 of the main text).
+We recorded the PINEM map at $\Delta t = 0$ ps, once the NWL stopped lasing due to damage.
+Indeed the map at 0 ps doesn't depend on the lasing properties but only on the scattering of the pump laser on the structure (see Figure 1 of the main text).
+We can also see that despite that both are FP modes, as shown on the map of Figure 3, the modes lasing for the two maps at 2.1 ps are not the same.

-Figure \ref{S_Shape} shows the intensity vs power within the same condition of illumination within the UTEM on another NWL in the same TEM grid.
+Figure S\ref{S_Shape} shows the intensity vs power within the same condition of illumination within the UTEM on another NWL from the same TEM grid.
 The characteristic S-shape expected for a lasing transition is recorded.
+The spectral linewidth reduces from a 100~meV below threshold to 8~meV (the spectrometer resolution is 3~meV) above threshold.